30 fun things to do in Dorset with kids

 More things to do in the South West of England

-Disclosure: this post contains affiliate links.
+Disclosure: some of the activities in this post were experiences as part of press trips.
+This post contains affiliate links.
 This means if you click on a post marked with * and make a purchase I may earn some commission.
 This doesn’t affect the price you pay.

 Looking for things to do Dorset with kids?
 Why not save this post about Dorset days out and family attractions for future reference.